envs-net/muc_banbot/README.md

 * 🔄 Auto-updates nick-only bans to JID when user rejoins
 * 🖼️ Avatar support (XEP-0054, XEP-0084, XEP-0153) with vCard customization
 * ✅ Input validation for JID format and domain bans
+* ✅ Startup and runtime config validation with safe reload handling

 ---